 Lesson plans are essential as a part of the teacher's responsibility for presenting a well-organized lesson.
-Lesson plans, whether hard copy or sent electronically, need to be submitted to the building principal on Fridays or before 8:00 A.M.
-Monday morning for the week ahead.
 Planning is of great importance not only to the classroom teacher but also to the substitute teacher who is usually called on short notice and does not have an opportunity to discuss plans with the regular teacher.
 The plans must be kept in or on the teacher's desk so it is available at all times.
 Be sure you have a seating chart that is neat and up-to-date for a substitute to use.